leroiyu/IHateSnow/README.md

 * Direction list as well as route displayed on map
 * Tells you when to climb up and down stairs
 * 100% open source and ad free
+* Forked off the excellent Waterloo version made by Bai Li

 ### Screenshot